Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Preliminary Study

-We reveal two key properties: 1) FedLLM is vulnerable to malicious clients; even a few malicious clients severely compromise model security.
-2) Benign and malicious updates exhibit separable patterns in the LoRA weight space.
+We reveal two key properties: 1) FedLLM is vulnerable to malicious clients; even a small number of malicious clients can severely undermine system robustness.
+2) Benign and malicious updates exhibit separable patterns in the LoRA update space.
 Motivated by these observations, we propose Safe-FedLLM, which filters malicious clients before aggregation.